-The 2019 U.S. Energy & Employment Report (USEER) (March 2019) was the fourth installment of the survey and the second report co-produced by the Energy Futures Initiative (EFI) and the National Association of State Energy Officials (NASEO).
-It provided an in-depth survey of the U.S. labor force and skills trends in five energy sectors across all 50 states and the District of Columbia.
-The 2019 USEER finds that the traditional energy and energy efficiency sectors employed approximately 6.7 million Americans, or 4.6 percent of a workforce of roughly 147 million.
-Employment in these sectors increased by 2.3 percent from the previous year, adding 151,700 net new jobs, or nearly 7 percent of all new jobs nationwide.
-The report was prefaced by a bipartisan forward authored by Governor Ned Lamont (Democrat of Connecticut), and Governor Gary Herbert (Republican of Utah).
+The 2020 U.S. Energy & Employment Report (USEER) (March 2020) was the third installment of the survey as co-produced by the Energy Futures Initiative (EFI) and the National Association of State Energy Officials (NASEO).
+It was the fifth annual in-depth survey of the U.S. labor force and skills trends in five energy sectors across all 50 states and the District of Columbia.
+The survey found that the U.S. energy sector employed 6.8 million workers—an increase of 120,300 new jobs from the previous year.

 This report includes detailed data for the 53 separate technologies that comprise the five surveyed sectors.
 Each of these technologies is, in turn, divided into as many as seven industrial classifications.
 As a result, the USEER data base provides an in-depth view of the hiring difficulty, in-demand occupations, and demographic composition of very specific portions of the energy and energy efficiency workforce in each state or in specific counties and, in some cases, portions of counties.